Robert T. Lackey: Contributions

 Lackey had an early focus on solving practical fisheries problems, improving fish yields using various novel habitat enhancement techniques.
 In later years he focused on better defining the roles of scientific information and scientists in natural resource policy.
-Lackey’s leadership in developing policy options to restore wild salmon to the west coast of the United States is well known and controversial.
+Lackey's leadership in developing policy options to restore wild salmon to the west coast of the United States is well known and controversial.
 It has been criticized for being overly pessimistic, and is regarded by others as a blunt assessment of reality.
 In 2005, he completed a 4-year collaborative effort, the Salmon 2100 Project.
 This encouraged senior scientists and policy experts to develop practical policy options that, if implemented, would restore wild salmon runs in California, Oregon, Washington, Idaho, and southern British Columbia.
 A book of the same title was published in 2006.
 He has lectured widely advocating that scientists should be vigilant about keeping personal policy preferences out of scientific activities.
 He is a proponent of the view that the pervasive use of normative science is undermining the credibility of the scientific enterprise.
+More recently he has expanded this line of research to assessing how scientific information in fisheries, wildlife, conservation biology, natural resources, and environmental science has increasingly become influenced by a value-infused information that he labels as Religious Ecology.
 His current work focuses on education, especially developing online graduate courses in ecological and natural resource policy.